akeneo/pim-helpcenter/content/md/first-steps/manage-your-attributes.md

 1. Select the job in the `job` field, whether you want to export products or product models (if you need to export both, you will need to create an export profile for each)
 ![Select the job to export your data](../img/Delete-Attribute_Job_Export-profile.png)
 1. In `Content`, filter the products by clicking on `Add attribute` and select the attribute you want to delete
-1. Set the value to "Is not empty"
+1. Set the value to `Is not empty`
 ![Select the appropriate attribute](../img/Delete-Attribute_Job_Export-profile_Content.png)
 1. In `Global settings`, make sure the option `Export with labels` is not activated
 1. Check the different other options (channel, locales, format...) to refine your export and click on `Save`